trilogy-group/ws-eng-conduit-ai-assessment/README.md

 After accessing the above link, your environment will eventually spin up and you'll have a browser-based VSCode at your disposal.
 Two terminal tasks are lanunched automatically:

-- "Seed": which waits for the abckend to be available and runs the database seed.
+- "Seed": which waits for the backend to be available and runs the database seed.
 - "App": which installs dependencies and starts both backend and frontend.

-Note that in this environment, "localhost" refers to the remote machine.
-All the ports of this machine are exposed to a Workspace-specific URL, which is atuomatically opened if you press any localhost link from the Gitpod terminal/output/readme/etc.

-To open the UI, you can press the `http://localhost:4200/` link in the App terminal (printed once the Angular app spins up).
+In this environment, "localhost" refers to the remote machine.
+All the ports of this machine are exposed to a Workspace-specific URL, which is automatically opened if you press any localhost link from the Gitpod terminal, output, editor, etc. To open the UI, you can press the `http://localhost:4200/` link in the App terminal (printed once the Angular app spins up).
 Alternatively, you can type `gp url 4200` in a new Gitpod terminal to find the URL manually.

 If you are inactive for a while, your Workspace will be "paused".
 All file changes that you have made to the repository will be saved.
 You can resume it by refreshing the link or by going here: https://gitpod.io/workspaces.